 In principle, the UN is tasked with a lot.
 Here’s a list it tweeted to Donald Trump:

 Here’s a list of 10 ways the UN makes a difference in the lives of millions every day.

 So, what would you pay for this Democracy of Despots?

 You’d think I’d be for dismantling the whole thing and piling our savings into a giant peacekeeping robot with a laser codpiece.
 Not so.
 I like robots as much as any average Japanese boy.
 But I share the original vision for a league of nations: to resolve international conflicts and provide essential aid.
 Even with tyrants, I prefer “keeping our friends close and enemies closer.”
 We should try fixing the U.N. before starting over…with Optimus Subprime.

 If there’s anything I’ve learned from leading and advising large organizations, it’s that the whole can never be great, if the parts are rotten.

-There are dozens of country rankings.
-They track everything – from how long citizens live…to how long reporters live.
+There are dozens of country rankings that track everything from how long citizens live…to how long reporters do.
 Some examples:

 Rankings of Countries

 In other words, we have the tools to judge the living shit out of your country…and ours.